-Most schools don't have the resources to deploy specialist teachers to teach each of the four subject areas tested on the ACT.
-In these cases, teachers need access to materials they can learn and teach students.
-Content can be used as bell-ringers or concept checkers to engage students in meaningful discussion.
+We provide teachers with access to online content they can use for classroom instruction.
+Most schools don't have the resources to deploy specialist teachers for the four subject areas tested on the ACT.
+In these cases, teachers can leverage our content and YouTube videos to teach students.
+Sample questions can be used as bell-ringers or concept checkers to engage students in meaningful discussion.

-Identifying individual student strengths and weakness provides teachers with a unique teaching opportunity to use differentiated feedback and make significant impact in learning outcome.
-Our assessments help identify the common deficiencies for a group of students and this aids in implementing a program with fidelity.
-Since, ACT questions test students for a deeper understanding of concepts than what is typically tested in the classroom, teachers can use the manual to ensure students have a clearer understanding of the concepts.
+Our student reports identify areas of improvement and their impact on readiness.
+This provides teachers with the opportunity to use differentiated feedback to make significant impact in learning outcome.
+Our assessments help identify the common deficiencies for group of students and this aids in implementing a program with fidelity.

-Our online program leverages content licensed from Wiley.
-We support other leading prep provider content so teachers can continue to leverage ACT prep books they have purchased for supplemental practice material - bell ringers, flash cards, lesson plans etc. Books from the following publishers are supported: McGraw Hill, Barron's, Kaplan, Wiley, Petersons and a few others.
-These holy grail documents allow you to develop a best-in-class intervention program tailored to meet your students unique needs by leverage our lean six sigma analysis and prescription with your teaching skills.
+We support materials from leading prep provider so teachers can continue to leverage prep books they have purchased.
+These materials can serve as bell ringers, flash cards, lesson plans etc. Books from the following publishers are supported: McGraw Hill, Barron's, Kaplan, Wiley, Petersons, etc. These Holy Grail documents allow you to develop a best-in-class program tailored to meet your schools unique needs.

 Over time schools identify and develop their master schedule to align specialist teachers to teach the four content areas tested: English, Math, Reading and Science.
 Students work with teachers to learn the concepts identified as focus areas.
 Programs span eight weeks where students spend two weeks with each of the specialist teachers.